These are the best places to travel this summer

 While tickets can be directly purchased from the bus driver, it is best to reserve and buy them in advance.
 Keep in mind that the most popular routes and times tend to get full pretty quickly.

-To find out which bus services are in operation at your departure point, Movelia.es provides the most comprehensive information on available national bus routes (and even international ones), schedules and purchasing, and has multiple language options.
+Tip for using the bus: To find out which bus services are in operation at your departure point, check out Movelia.es.
+It offers the most comprehensive information on available national bus routes (and even international ones), schedules and purchasing, and has multiple language options.

-Flying is the quickest way to travel around Spain, and the best option to get to its outlying archipelagos — and hotspot tourist destinations, the Balearic Islands east of the peninsula or the Canary Islands in the Atlantic.
-Spain has regular domestic flights operating across its nearly 60 airports; the principal ones are Madrid’s Adolfo Suárez Madrid-Barajas Airport and Barcelona’s El Prat Airport.
+Flying is the quickest way to travel around Spain and the best option to get to its outlying archipelagos – and hotspot tourist destinations, the Balearic Islands east of the Peninsula or the Canary Islands in the Atlantic.
+Spain has frequent domestic flights operating in dozens of airports across the country; the principal ones are Madrid’s Adolfo Suárez Madrid-Barajas Airport and Barcelona’s El Prat Airport.

 Iberia Airlines is Spain’s national carrier that regularly offers reasonably priced tickets if you book in advance.
-Its low-cost brand Vueling, which regularly codeshares with Iberia, also offers several domestic daily flight options with affordable fares.
+Its low-cost sister airline, Vueling, has regular codeshares and also offers several domestic daily flight options with affordable fares.

 Take the slow route – travel around Spain by boat